 Here is the list of free plugins and services we’ll be using:

-Active Campaign.
-The subscriber forms will register users to an email platform.
+- Active Campaign.
+The subscriber forms will register users to an email marketing platform.
 We’ll be using Active Campaign, and connecting our account to our site through Elementor’s integration settings.

 For Alice’s website, we’ll be using 3 templates: